lbcai/Playfriend/README.md

 Playfriend is a Discord bot coded in Python 3.9.0 with Discord.py and hosted on Heroku.
 The app site is handled using Flask and redirects to the bot invite link for convenience.

 ## Setup
 Click the invite link and invite the bot to your server.
-If a "playfriend" channel is set up, the bot will send a message there when it is ready to use.
-Use the >help command to get started.
+Use the >help command to see a list of currently available commands.

 ## Current Features
 *   :hourglass: Hangman: play a hangman game hosted by the bot with a word from 728 possible GRE vocabulary words.
 Users can also submit their own custom word for other players to guess.